 Associate companies are companies in which the Group has significant influence through holding, directly or indirectly, 20% or more of the voting power of the company.
 Investments in associates are accounted for in the financial statements by applying the equity method of accounting whereby the investment is initially recognised at cost and adjusted thereafter for the post-acquisition change in the Group's share of net assets of the associate company.
-In addition the Group's share of the profit or loss.
+In addition the Group's share of the profit or loss of the associate company is included in the Group's profit or loss.